Water supply and sanitation in Ghana: Wastewater treatment

 It is estimated that in 2000 the urban areas of Ghana generated about 763,698 m3 of wastewater each day, resulting in approximately 280 million m3 over the entire year.
 Regional capitals count for another 180 million m3.
 Only a small share of the generated urban wastewater is collected, and an even smaller share is being treated.
 Inadequate management of urban, industrial and agricultural wastewater often means that the drinking-water of millions of people is either dangerously contaminated or chemically polluted.

-In the capital city Accra, the share of wastewater collected is approximately 10%.
+In the capital city of Accra, the share of wastewater collected is approximately 10%.
 Moreover, less than 25% of the 46 industrial and municipal treatment plants in Ghana were functional according to an inventory undertaken by the Ghana Environmental Protection Agency in 2001.
 Treatment plants for municipal wastewater are operated by local governments, and most of them are stabilization ponds.
 A biological treatment plant has been built in the late 1990s at Accra's Korle Lagoon.
 However, it only handles about 8% of Accra's wastewater.

 Water resources

 Ghana is well endowed with water resources.
 The Volta river system basin, consisting of the Oti, Daka, Pru, Sene and Afram rivers as well as the white and Black Volta rivers, covers 70% of the country area.
 Another 22% of Ghana is covered by the southwestern river system watershed comprising the Bia, Tano, Ankobra and Pra rivers.
 The coastal river system watershed, comprising the Ochi-Nawuka, Ochi Amissah, Ayensu, Densu and Tordzie rivers, covers the remaining 8% of Ghana.

 Furthermore, groundwater is available in mesozoic and cenozoic sedimentary rocks and in sedimentary formations underlying the Volta basin.
-The Volta Lake, with a surface of 8,500 km², is one of the world's largest artificial lakes.
+The Volta Lake, with a surface of 8,500 km2, is one of the world's largest artificial lakes.
 In all, the total actual renewable water resources are estimated to be 53.2 billion m³ per year.

 Water use

 In 2000, total water withdrawal was 982 million m³, of which two-thirds were used for agricultural purposes.
 Another 10% was withdrawn for industry, leaving 24% or 235 million m³ for domestic use.
-Furthermore, 37,843 km³ are used for hydroelectricity generation at the Akosombo Dam each year.
+Furthermore, 37,843 km3 are used for hydroelectricity generation at the Akosombo Dam each year.

 History and recent developments

+Archaeological work in the house ruins of Begho (12th–19th century) have revealed the existence of cisterns which were on average, two meters deep.
 In 1817, Thomas Edward Bowdich documented upon the sanitation methods in the Ashanti Empire including the prevalence of latrines across the houses of Kumasi.